 Kim has been consulting and serving as Associate Director of the University Writing Center for more than ten years.
 She is grateful for the many wonderful teaching and learning opportunities that she has had at Eastern, including teaching first-year writing and the peer tutoring course and being trained in Reading Apprenticeship and Cognitive Coaching.
 She enjoys helping writers explore topics, develop ideas, and find their own voice in their writing.
 Outside of work, Kim likes to read, write, walk, garden, study at coffee shops, and spend time with family and friends.

 Bachelor of Arts, Children's Literature

-Kristi has been a consultant at the University Writing Center for three years, while she worked to complete both her undergraduate and graduate degree in Children's Literature.
+Kristi has been a consultant at the University Writing Center for four years, while she worked to complete both her undergraduate and graduate degree in Children's Literature.
 In addition to her work with the UWC, she is also a First-Year Writing Instructor.
 She loves to be a mom, read, write, learn, listen to podcasts and cross-stitch in her "free" time, as well as consult with a variety of different writers from the UWC, YpsiWrites, and the Washtenaw County Writing Center for Secondary Students.